 Pentel: Best mechanical pencil for drawing and architects

-Even if you’re just at the beginning of your career as an architect, you’ll find yourself drawing up extensive houses, beautiful bridges and huge, artistic buildings when you’ve finally got yourself a Pentel GraphGear 1000 Mechanical Pencil.
-A brilliant investment that will only set you back around $10, this mechanical pencil breezily waves away any notions of inaccurate drawings or off-centre markings.
+Even if you’re just at the beginning of your career as an architect, you’ll find yourself drawing up extensive houses, beautiful bridges, and huge, artistic buildings when you’ve finally got yourself a Pentel GraphGear 1000 Mechanical Pencil.
+A brilliant investment that will only set you back around $10, this mechanical pencil breezily waves away any notions of inaccurate drawings or off-center markings.